earnx-stake/MoonBot/README.md

 Please find the bot on Telegram as @earnx_moon_bot (MoonBot).

+## How to use the MoonBot

+1. How to register my Moonbeam address?

+  `/setAddress 1 <myaddress>`

+2. How to list my registered addressed?

+  `/listAddress`

+3. How to check the status of all delegations of my address 1?

+  `/checkDelegations 1`

+4. How to configure an alarm to send me a notification when my balance of the address 1 change?

+  `/alarmBalanceChange 1`

+5. How to configure an alarm to send me notification when I stop receiving rewards of the address 1?

+  `/alarmRewards 1`

+6. How to configure an alarm to send me a notification when my balance reach a threshold of 100 GLMR?

+  `/alarmBalanceTarget 1 100`

+7. How to clean an alarm of Balance Change of the address 1?

+  `/cleanAlarmBalanceChange 1`

+8. How to list all my revokes?

+  `/listRevokes 1`

+9. How to set an alarm to receive a notification when my revoke is ready to be confirmed?

+  `/alarmRevokes 1`

+ 10. How to clean an alarm of Revokes?

+  `/cleanAlarmRevokes 1`

 **List of commands:**

 As a pre-requisite you need to have a username on Telegram (setusername on settings).